Marin Weekend Family Fun for September 11, 12 &13

 Saturday, 9 am–2 pm

-This Saturday, enter your award-winning pies in the 4th annual Pie Baking Contest at the Marin Country Mart Farmers' Market in Larkspur Landing.
+Shop for great local food and have fun at Marin Country Mart.
 Enjoy pony rides and a petting zoo for the kids from 10:30 am–2 pm adjacent to the farmer's market.
-Arts and crafts and face painting for kids from 9 am–2 pm and kid's music or stories from 9:30–10:30 am.
+Arts and crafts and face painting for kids from 9 am–2 pm and kid's entertainment from 9:30–10:30 am.
 For more info, visit their website.

 - Lyford House Open to Visitors